y-kim15/4796JointFineArtClass/README.md

 ````

 ### Model Evaluation
-For quick run of all tests below, use:
+For quick run of all tests below, from root directory run:
 ````
     ./test.sh
 ````